Divesh1207/Screen2Stream/README.md

 Watch the Demo

+## About The Project

+### Screen 2 Stream 🎬🔍

+Screen 2 Stream is a full-stack web application designed to revolutionize the way anime fans find information and streaming links for their favorite scenes.
+By simply uploading a screenshot from an anime, users can quickly access detailed information about the series and find the best streaming links available. 🚀

 ## Features ✨

 - **Image Recognition** 📸: Upload screenshots from anime scenes to identify the series and episode.